 Bernie Madoff’s sufferers, 10 years later

-Harrington, for his part, told CNBC that he disagrees with FINRA’s findings, including that he defended himself in the FINRA situation rather than selecting an attorney due to the possible high cost.
+Harrington, for his part, told CNBC that he disagrees with FINRA’s findings, including that he defended himself in the FINRA situation rather than selecting a lawyer due to the possible high cost.

 “They couldn’t be more wrong,” Harrington said.
 “But as soon as they spend a number of resources on finding out all about you, they’re likely to find something — at least something in their minds.”

-Nevertheless, he has moved on from the industry and is now conducting a youth sports academy, he said.
+Nevertheless, he has moved on in his life and is now conducting a youth sports academy, he said.

-In a separate instance on FINRA’s monthly rundown, broker was justified for not exposing to his company a string of private securities transactions that resulted in two clients losing the majority of the invested money.
+In a separate instance on FINRA’s monthly rundown, broker was justified for not exposing to his company a string of private securities transactions that resulted in two customers losing the majority of their money.

-Without admitting or Denying guilt, Seth Andrew Nannini of Charlotte, North Carolina, consented to the sanctions, including a four-month suspension from functioning as a broker and $7,500 in restitution to a client.
+Without denying or admitting guilt, Seth Andrew Nannini of Charlotte, North Carolina, accepted the sanctions, including a four-month ban from functioning as an agent and $7,500 in reimbursement to a customer.